tiagodeliberali/blog/docs/multiple_consumers.md

 ## Multithread storage sync

 We created another important module to handle `storage` entities.
 In this way, we can split the logic of storing data, currently associated with a single partition, and introduce the code associated with the topic/partition organization.
-In our system, `Cluster` will keep a `HashMap` with topic names and `Vec`s of partitions.
+In our system, `Cluster` will keep a `HashMap` with topic names and `Vec's of partitions.
 Each `Partition` is responsible for a `Vec` of contents and its own interior mutability.

 ```rust
 pub struct Cluster {